irotsoma/OctoPrint-PSUControl-MomentaryGpio/extras/psucontrol_momentarygpio.md

 ---
 layout: plugin

-id: psucontrol_togglegpio
+id: psucontrol_momentarygpio
-title: OctoPrint-PSUControl-ToggleGPIO
+title: OctoPrint-PSUControl-MomentaryGpio
-description: Adds a toggle option that sends a signal for a brief time rather than continuous.
+description: Adds a momentary option that sends a signal for a brief time rather than continuous.
 authors:
 - Justin Zak
 license: AGPLv3